ed-kung/CSUN-Econ-160/README.md

   - An in-person, on-paper, multiple choice exam during finals week.
   - 90% will be considered full credit.
 Points above 90% will be counted as extra credit.

+- **Professionalism (5%)**
+  - You are expected to show up to class on time, leave class on time, pay attention in class, and participate when called upon.
+In general, I am quite lenient and flexible, understanding that people are busy and have many things going on in life.
+However, repeated instances of the following unprofessional behaviors will cause you to lose points:
+      - Repeatedly showing up late
+      - Repeatedly leaving class early
+      - Repeatedly spending time on a device instead of paying attention in class
+      - Repeated non-attendance
+  - If you have life circumstances that would prevent you from fully participating in class, you should let me know in advance.

 - **Grading Scale**

     |  A     |  A-   |  B+   |  B    |  B-   |  C+   |  C    |  C-   |  D    |  F   |